alloy-d/short/trapped.markdown

 The voice.
 He had forgotten it in his surprise before.

 But hadn't he been dreaming?
 He sat up and looked around.
-He was in the same alien room as before, but other than the benches and the window, all that greeted his eyes was the stark whiteness of the walls.
+He was in the same alien room as before, but other than the ottomans and the window, all that greeted his eyes was the stark whiteness of the walls.
 There was no source for the voice.

 "Um...excuse me?" he said, lost for anything else.

 At this point, he stopped worrying about any encounter he might have had with alcohol.
 Clearly, he must have dealt with harsher substances.
 Acid, he thought; that would explain the creepy world through the window.
-And the fact that a bench was talking to him.
+And the fact that a ottoman was talking to him.

 "You shouldn't be here," one of the cushions flapped.